nih-cfde/training-and-engagement/docs/General-Tutorials/ProtectedBranch_HowTo.md

 --------------------------

 Protected branches ensure that rules are enforced on any changes made to that branch in a repo.
-A common branch protection rule is for PRs to be reviewed by at least one other person before they get merged.
+A common branch protection rule is for pull requests (PRs) to be reviewed by at least one other person before they get merged.
 Protected branches stop you from making unauthorized changes to that branch, however you can make as many changes as you want locally or to other branches.
 They just won't show up